Dubai International Financial Centre, Dubai, United Arab Emirates

 The master plan went through a series of revisions, finally culminating in the official launch in March 2004.
 The realities of setting a new standard for future developments in Dubai meant that Gensler had to challenge many established conventions to fully exploit the architectural and urban design potential of the new autonomous zone.

-DIFC SITE
+DIFC location

 The site is approximately 50ha and is located south of the old city centre, midway between the Dubai Creek, Jumeira Beach and Internet City resorts.
 It is surrounded by a variety of landmark buildings.
 To the east are more dispersed, lower-density residential areas as well as a number of private palaces.